david-cortes/isotree/README.md

 * Can fit trees incrementally to user-provided data samples.
 * Produces serializable model objects with reasonable file sizes.
 * Can translate the generated trees into SQL statements.
-* Fast and multi-threaded C++ code.
+* Fast and multi-threaded C++ code, which is architecture-agnostic, multi-platform, and with the only external dependency (Robin-Map) being optional.
 Can be wrapped in languages other than Python/R/Ruby.

 (Note that categoricals, NAs, and density-like sample weights, are treated heuristically with different options as there is no single logical extension of the original idea to them, and having them present might degrade performance/accuracy for regular numerical non-missing observations)